6-Solved problem 5-2 for the plastic moment value for W10x60.

 Y bar value for the Wt section.

-To get the plastic moment we join the two Wt 5×30 to create W10x60, the compression force C is acting in the plastic Neutral axis of Wt which is=0.884″ as we get from the previous data of WT5x30.
-The acting Tensile force T due to symmetry acts at the plastic neutral axis but at a distance =0.844″ from the bottom.
+To get the plastic moment, we join the two Wt 5×30 to create W10x60.
+The compression force C acts at the plastic Neutral axis of Wt, which is 0.884″, as shown in the previous data for WT5x30.
+The acting Tensile force T, due to symmetry, acts at the plastic neutral axis but at a distance of 0.844″ from the bottom.

 Reassemble the two Wt sections to estimate the plastic moment for W10 x 60.